adamkisala/health/Readme.md

   * deploy the service
   * deploy 3 additional mock services (with wiremock) that the health check service will poll

+Terraform is configured to use the `minikube` provider without cloud backend.
+This is just for local development.
+State file is stored locally and .gitignored.

 You can inspect the cluster using tools like [k9s](https://github.com/derailed/k9s) or [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).